glouppe/info8006-introduction-to-ai/pacman/README.md

 The evaluation of your deliverables is based on the following criteria:

 - Performance of your intelligent agent (as evaluated by its final score, its total computation time and its total number of expanded nodes).
+Note that your agents might be evaluated on mazes that are not included within the `/pacman_module/layouts/` folder.
 - Quality and clarity of your report.
 	* Avoid long and vague sentences and be straight to the point.
 	* Follow the structure mentioned in the instructions.